The McKinnon group

 Prospective post-docs

-In addition, I am happy to discuss post-doctoral fellowship options.
+Feel free to reach out if you want to discuss post-doctoral fellowship options.
+In your email, please include the fellowship(s) you are interested in applying to, your CV, and a pargraph or two of your background, research interests, and goals for your postdoc.
 Some potential funding sources for post-docs are the NOAA Global Change post-doc, the various NSF post-docs, the Schmidt Science Fellows, and the University of California President’s Postdoctoral Fellowship Program for female and minority PhD recipients.
 For those interested in climate change impacts to ecosystems, the USGS Climate Adaptation Postdoctoral Fellows Program may also be of interest.